-1. Breadth of Claims and Nature of the Invention

-Patent Owner's declarant Dr. Triggs-Raine states, "the diversity of the claims is significantly limited to at least 91% sequence identity; therefore, a POSA would have understood that the claims encompass a very homogenous group of modified PH20 polypeptides."
+1. Breadth of Claims and Nature of the Invention According to Patent Owner's declarant Dr. Triggs-Raine, "the diversity of the claims is significantly limited to at least 91% sequence identity; therefore, a POSA would have understood that the claims encompass a very homogenous group of modified PH20 polypeptides."
 Ex.
 2055 ¶ 104.
 Dr. Triggs-Raine cites Dr. Park as stating that "bee venom hyaluronidase and human PH20 are 'highly homologous' despite only 'sharing about 30% sequence identity.'
-EX1004 ¶¶40, 163.
 The claimed modified PH20 polypeptides require more than three times that sequence identity."
-Id. ¶ 104.
-Dr. Triggs-Raine states "I further disagree with Dr. Hecht's opinion regarding the sufficiency of the number of representative species because his analysis is undergirded by his general misunderstanding that the claims require hyaluronidase activity.
-As I explained above, claims 2, 6-15, and 17-30 do not require any hyaluronidase activity."
+Id. (citing Ex.
+1004 ¶ 40).
+Dr. Triggs-Raine further states that she disagrees "with Dr. Hecht's opinion regarding the sufficiency of the number of representative species because his analysis is undergirded by his general misunderstanding that the claims require hyaluronidase activity.
+As I explained above, claims 2 and 6-29 do not require any hyaluronidase activity."
 Id. ¶ 113.